 Dedicated to providing the Delmarva Peninsula with live orchestral music, the Salisbury Symphony Orchestra was founded in 1986 by Dr. Thomas Elliot with the support of then Salisbury State College President Thomas Bellavance.
 Different from other area orchestras, the SSO is a partnership comprised of university students, community members and professionals.
 Now under the baton of Dr. Jeffrey Schoyen, the orchestra is still supported by Salisbury University and President Janet Dudley-Eshbach.
 With the help of dedicated volunteer musicians and the financial generosity of Eastern Shore residents, especially Dr. Peter and Judy Jackson, the SSO continues to thrive.

-Since 2006, each SSO season has included four concerts performed in Holloway Hall Auditorium on the SU campus.
-The Childrens Concert is often narrated by talented SU faculty.
+Since 2006, each SSO season has included three concerts performed in Holloway Hall Auditorium on the SU campus.
+A Childrens Concert occurs biennially and is often narrated by talented SU faculty.
 The Holiday, Winter and Spring concerts feature standard classical repertoires as well as occasional contemporary, popular and jazz selections.
 In recent years, guest soloists have included: The Capital Quartet, legendary jazz artists Mundell Lowe and Jim Ferguson; renowned vocalists Charlotte Paulsen, Dominic Armstrong and Melissa Harvey; and a nationally recognized roster of instrumentalists such as saxophonist Gary Louie, violist Roberto Diaz, pianists Ernest Beretta and Gloria Chien, violinist Kia-Hui Tan, cellist Douw Fonda and piccolo player Sarah Jackson, among others.
 Dan Kamin, always popular with families and young children, has entertained our audiences a number of times.

 Now celebrating its 33rd season, the Salisbury Symphony Orchestra continues to raise the quality of cultural offerings in the region through its commitment to artistic excellence and its creation of exceptional musical experiences for Eastern Shore audiences.